cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - EC2 subnets should not automatically assign public IP addresses
   - Unused network access control lists should be removed
   - EC2 instances should not use multiple ENIs
+  - Aggregates rules of security groups with ports and IPs including ipv6
+  - Security groups should not allow unrestricted access to ports with high risk
   - Amazon ECS task definitions should have secure networking modes and user definitions
   - Amazon ECS services should not have public IP addresses assigned to them automatically
   - Amazon EFS should be configured to encrypt file data at rest using AWS KMS